-However in France the pigment was discovered in 1802 by Jacques Thenard.
+In France, the pigment was discovered in 1802 by Jacques Thenard.
 The color is sometimes referred to as Thenards blue.
 Records suggest the first use of the name cobalt being assigned to the color in English was around 1770 – 1780.
 The pigment is also believed to be toxic, so proper measures need to be taken when dealing with it.

-Meaning & Personality
+Cobalt Color Meaning & Personality

-Cobalt is a particularly popular shade of blue, once referred to as a divine color by Vincent Van Gogh.
-Many people wouldn’t be able to differentiate between cobalt and regular blue, It would take a certain type of person to truly appreciate and notice the difference between the shade.
+The color cobalt is a particularly popular shade of blue, once referred to as a divine color by Vincent Van Gogh.
+Many people wouldn’t be able to differentiate between cobalt and regular blue.
+It would take a certain type of person to truly appreciate and notice the difference between the shade.

 Cobalt lovers would likely have similar traits to the conventional blue personality, such as reserved and introverted.
-When you combine introversion and intuition you get a temperament that sees things and thinks in unique ways.
+When you combine introversion and intuition, you get a temperament that sees things and thinks in unique ways.

-This requirement for uniqueness often manifests itself in the external world and the way they express themselves.
+This requirement for uniqueness often manifests itself in the external world, and the way they express themselves.
 You will see this in the way they dress, interior design and other outward expressions, perhaps in jewelry, unique clothing and tattoos.
 The personality of cobalt is also one that likes the mysterious, spiritual and the unknown.

 Colors that go very well with cobalt are beige, tan, white, silver, gray, dark greens and yellows can also work, depending on the purpose.